 All jet aircraft including turboprops are susceptible to fume events.

-Some aircraft have a worse history with the worst offenders being the BAe 146, Boeing 757 and Airbus 319.
+Some aircraft have a worse history with the worst offenders being the BAe 146, Boeing 757.

-How long has this problem been known about?
+How long has the problem been known about?

 The first well-documented case was of a C-130 Hercules navigator becoming incapacitated after breathing contaminated cabin air in 1977.
 The neurotoxic properties of organophosphates have been known about since before the Second World War.
-The toxicity of heated jet oil was demonstrated in the 1950s.
+The toxicity of heated jet oil was known from 1954.

 - The new Boeing 787 Dreamliner is the obvious answer as it eliminates the possibility of cabin air contamination.
 Instead of bleed air, cabin air is supplied by electrically-driven compressors taking their air directly from the atmosphere.

-- As bleed air is not presently filtered, installation of bleed air filtration systems could eliminate the problem, although a technically efficient system does not yet seem to have been developed.
+- As bleed air is not presently filtered, installation of bleed air filtration systems would eliminate the problem, although a technically efficient system does not yet seem to have been developed.

 - A less toxic oil formulation could lead to significant improvement.
 The French oil company NYCO is continuously developing such oils.